Rituxan®

 What is Rituxan®?

 Rituxan® (rituximab) is a monoclonal antibody used to treat autoimmune diseases and certain types of blood cancers by targeting CD20, a protein found on B-cells.
-By binding to CD20, Rituxan® marks B-cells for destruction by the immune system, helping to reduce inflammation and abnormal immune responses in autoimmune diseases, while also depleting cancerous B-cells in blood cancers.
+By binding to CD20, Rituxan® helps the immune system identify and remove these cells, reducing inflammation and abnormal immune responses in autoimmune conditions, while also depleting cancerous B-cells in blood cancers.

 How does Rituxan® work?